ilija-s/html-editor/docs/ftv_manipulation_use_case.md

 1. The user opens the application.
 2. File tree view is opened and user can see it.
 3. The user edits the content of the working tree.
     3.1.
-The user can right click inside file tree view and do one of the following actions:
+The user can right click inside file tree view and context menu will show.
+Now user can do one of the following actions:
         3.1.1.
 Create a new file.
             A new empty document is created in folder where right click happened and it is opened in a new tab in the editor.
 Go back to step 3.